 Norton Leatherman Spine also is a leading U.S. center for scoliosis-specific exercise treatment, which seeks to avoid the need for brace treatment or surgery in appropriate patients.

-Our history and our continued dedication to innovation means your doctor is uniquely trained and equipped to provide a precise diagnosis and outline a scoliosis treatment plan to restore your life and get you moving with less pain.
+Our history and our continued dedication to innovation, combined with the expertise of Norton Neuroscience Institute spine specialists, mean your doctor is uniquely trained and equipped to provide a precise diagnosis.
+We’ll work with you to outline a scoliosis treatment plan to restore your life and get you moving with less pain.

 Steven D. Glassman, M.D., followed in Dr. Leatherman’s footsteps, becoming president of the Scoliosis Research Society, the most prestigious organization for scoliosis surgeons around the world.

-John R. Dimar II, M.D., is the education council chair for the Scoliosis Research Society.
-In that position, he helps develop scoliosis education for surgeons around the world.
+John R. Dimar II, M.D., is a former education council chair for the Scoliosis Research Society.
+In that position, he helped develop scoliosis education for surgeons around the world.

 Rolando M. Puno, M.D., has expertise in the care of patients with neuromuscular scoliosis and myelomeningocele.
 For many years, he has operated a statewide clinic dedicated to the care of these complex deformities.